 Because PH1 is rare, most kidney stones are not caused by it.
 But if your doctor suspects you or your child have it, they can examine the kidney stones for signs that they’re caused by PH1.
 You might have PH1 if the stones:

-- Are almost entirely made of a type of oxalate called calcium oxalate monohydrate
+- Are almost entirely made of calcium oxalate monohydrate

 - Are pale in color